 The minutes and decisions of the EC shall be recorded.
 Members attending the meeting either physically or by electronic means or over the telephone, should verify the record and indicate their agreement or disagreement.
 Such approval can be provided by a physical signature or by electronic means.
 Each member should be provided with a copy of the record.
 In case of meetings where all members are not physically present, the EC can designate other means of keeping records that will provide a reasonable record of the proceedings.

 The President, in consultation with and in agreement from his EC, shall set the minimum attendance requirement of EC members to EC activities and meetings.
-If an EC member does not meet this requirement without providing a valid reason, the EC in consultation with the BOA, can take action against the member including requesting the member's resignation.
+If an EC member does not meet this requirement without providing a valid reason, the EC in consultation with the BOA, can act against the member including requesting the member's resignation.
 If such request is not acted upon by the member within 30 days of receiving the written request, the EC may remove the office bearer with a simple majority vote.

 ARTICLE III: DUTIES OF THE EXECUTIVE COMMITTEE MEMBERS